ProjectIgnis/Distribution/README.md

 See README in `sound`.
 There are many new features, including summon chants!
 Music and sound volume controls are also separated.

+### expansions
+If an `expansions` folder exists, the game will also read files from it.
+It supports the following files and subfolders:
+* `pics`: a subfolder containing card artworks
+* `script`: a subfolder containing card scripts
+* `.cdb` files: SQLite databases containing card data
+* `.zip` files: compressed archives containing cards
+* Forbidden/Limited lists with the .conf extension
+* Compiled versions of the OCGCore

 ### MSAA (antialiasing)
 Makes sharp/pixelated edges softer, but requires more performance.
 2D elements might look blurred at higher levels.
 Rendering results are hardware- and device-dependent.